 I have heard, if put in good hands, local NGOs can transform communities, but to see it all and experience it for the first time, with such purity, was overwhelming.

 Pottery Making In Padavedu

 We kickstarted our day by visiting a local family in Keshavapuram, in Padavedu.
-Sekhar and his family were pretty much solely dependent on pottery since SST introduced pottery as an effective source of income to them.
-They create different earthenware including flower pots, vases, kitchen crockeries like pots and pans and occasional, pen/candle stands and smaller artefacts.
+Sekhar and his family were pretty much solely dependent on pottery since SST introduced pottery as an effective source of income for them.
+They create different earthenware including flower pots, vases, kitchen crockeries like pots and pans and occasionally, pen/candle stands and smaller artefacts.

 How SST comes into the picture, other than teaching the skill and providing the basic hardware including the spinning wheel, is by providing bulk orders to the families, in addition to whatever small business they generate on their own.

-A flower pot costs approximately 50 Rupees, whereas something smaller around 20 Rupees.
-Cooking pots and pans about 100 Rupees.
+A flower pot costs approximately 50 Rupees, whereas something smaller is around 20 Rupees.
+Cooking pots and pans for about 100 Rupees.

-I was told, as I tried my hands creating a small oil lamp for myself as a souvenir, after a few quick instructions by Shekar, how he managed to make 2000 Rupees in just one day, last Sunday.
+I was told, as I tried my hands to create a small oil lamp for myself as a souvenir, after a few quick instructions from Shekar, how he managed to make 2000 Rupees in just one day, last Sunday.
 A smirk on his face was a living testimony of SST’s honest work in Padavedu.